Bojan Krkić: Youth

 Bojan shot to prominence as a 15-year-old at the UEFA European Under-17 Championship in Luxembourg in May 2006 when he was joint top-scorer, despite being a year younger than most of the other players in the tournament and only playing 40 minutes in four out of Spain's five matches.
-He scored a hat-trick against Luxembourg before inspiring his side to a 3–0 victory over the eventual champions Russia, with all of the goals being scored after he came on as a second-half substitute.
+He scored a hat-trick against Luxembourg before inspiring his team to a 3–0 victory over the eventual champions Russia, with all of the goals being scored after he came on as a second-half substitute.
 In the third match, he scored a penalty after once again being introduced at half time.
 He started the semi-final against the Czech Republic but, after his teammate Roberto García was sent off, Spain struggled and lost 0–2 in a shock result.
 In the third-place play-off, Bojan was once again a second-half substitute and scored the opener in the 53rd minute.
 When the match went to penalties, he scored and Spain won 5–4 to finish third.
 In the 2007 European Under-17 Football Championship, Bojan led Spain to victory, scoring the only goal against England in the final.
 He also scored in the semi-final against Belgium.

 There was controversy surrounding Bojan's call up to the Spain U17 squad for the 2007 FIFA U-17 World Cup in South Korea, because Barcelona wanted to keep him so that he could be part of their Asian tour.
 The Royal Spanish Football Federation (RFEF) denied the request, and further controversy arose when the RFEF denied one of Barcelona's medics, Ricard Pruna, the opportunity to accompany Bojan to the tournament to monitor a tendon problem in the player's knee.

 Bojan at Bydgoszcz Ignacy Jan Paderewski Airport, a few days before the U21 match between Spain and Poland.

 During the tournament, Bojan scored five goals, finishing as joint third top scorer along with Germany midfielder Toni Kroos.
 He was inspirational in leading Spain to the final.
 In the semi-final against Ghana, however, Bojan was sent off for his second yellow card with only seconds left to play.
 He was suspended for the final and Spain lost to Nigeria on penalties.
 Because of his performances, Bojan was given the Adidas Bronze Ball, naming him the third best player in the tournament, behind Nigeria's Macauley Chrisantus (silver) and Toni Kroos (gold).

-Bojan scored for the Spanish under-21s in their 2–0 win over Poland, on 12 October 2007, quickly establishing himself as an important player, also prompting rumours of an eventual call-up from senior side's manager Luis Aragonés.
+Bojan scored for the Spanish under-21s in their 2–0 win over Poland, on 12 October 2007, quickly establishing himself as an important player, also prompting rumours of an eventual call-up from senior team's manager Luis Aragonés.
 Bojan was selected in the squad for the 2009 UEFA Under-21 Championship.
 The Spanish team, however, underperformed and picked up one point from their first two games, leaving progression almost impossible.
 Bojan was called up to the Spain U-21 squad for 2011 UEFA European Under-21 Football Championship.